ZiggyCreatures/FusionCache/docs/Backplane.md

 As we saw there are basically 2 ways of using a backplane:

-- **MEMORY + DISTRIBUTED + BACKPLANE**: probably the most common, where we don't have to do anything and everything just works
+- **1️⃣ MEMORY + DISTRIBUTED + BACKPLANE**: probably the most common, where we don't have to do anything and everything just works
-- **MEMORY + BACKPLANE**: probably the less common, where we have to disable automatic notifications in the default entry options, and then we have to manually enable them on a call-by-call basis only when we actually want to notify the other nodes
+- **2️⃣ MEMORY + BACKPLANE**: probably the less common, where we have to disable automatic notifications in the default entry options, and then we have to manually enable them on a call-by-call basis only when we actually want to notify the other nodes

 So remember: without a distributed cache we should **⚠ DISABLE** backplane notifications by default, otherwise your system may suffer.